cylc/cylc-doc/src/glossary.rst

       * :term:`final cycle point`

    initial cycle point
-      In a :term:`cycling suite <cycling>` the initial cycle point is the point from which cycling begins.
+      In a :term:`cyclijng workflow <cycling>` the initial cycle point is the point from which cycling begins.
       It is set by :cylc:conf:`[scheduling]initial cycle point`.